tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 A programmer puts two glasses on his bedside table before going to sleep.
-A full one, in case he gets thirsty, and an empty one, in case he doesn't. 🤖
+⚡ AI Joke of the Day: 🤖 Today I learned that changing random stuff until your program works is "hacky" and a "bad coding practice" but if you do it fast enough it's "Machine Learning" and pays 4x your current salary. 🤖

 ---